TwoBitCoders/jx/README.md

 ## Why jx?

 Why settle for ordinary tools when you can wield the power of **jx**?
 Imagine having a Swiss Army knife for all your JSON data needs.
 Lightweight yet mighty, **jx** transforms the way you handle JSON.
-Whether you’re parsing, manipulating, or extracting data, **jx**’s domain-specific language empowers you to do it all with ease and precision.
+Whether you’re parsing, manipulating, or extracting data, **jx**’s industry standard javascript language empowers you to do it all with ease and precision.

 ## Installation